lucior21/lucior21/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...aaaaaaa
+- 🔭 I’m currently working on ...eeeeeeeeeeee
-- 🌱 I’m currently learning ...aaaaaaa
+- 🌱 I’m currently learning ...eeeeeeeeeeee
-- 👯 I’m looking to collaborate on ...aaaaaaa
+- 👯 I’m looking to collaborate on ...eeeeeeeeeeee
-- 🤔 I’m looking for help with ...aaaaaaa
+- 🤔 I’m looking for help with ...eeeeeeeeeeee
-- 💬 Ask me about ...aaaaaaa
+- 💬 Ask me about ...eeeeeeeeeeee
-- 📫 How to reach me: ...aaaaaaa
+- 📫 How to reach me: ...eeeeeeeeeeee
-- 😄 Pronouns: ...aaaaaaa
+- 😄 Pronouns: ...eeeeeeeeeeee
-- ⚡ Fun fact: ...aaaaaaa
+- ⚡ Fun fact: ...eeeeeeeeeeee